Bedspreads and coverlets are engaging crochet projects that will keep you busy for quite awhile.

 At the end, you'd add a gorgeous edging to complete the look.

-This little granny (pictured at left) is a bit different than many of the granny square designs you see around.
+This little granny is a bit different than many of the granny square designs you see around.
 The motif in the center resembles a cross, hence the name.
 This square is best-suited to making bedspreads, but you also can use it for other purposes.

 03 of 04

-Here we have a simpler granny square design, known as "the summer bedspread granny square."
+Here is a simpler granny square design, known as "the summer bedspread granny square."
 This is a nice pattern for crocheting bedspreads intended for use during warm weather.

 You might also wish to crochet basic granny squares using crochet thread to create a bedspread or coverlet.